FreecraftCore/FreecraftCore.Serializer/README.md

 # FreecraftCore.Serializer
+### *Now with Netstandard1.6 and Async/Await support!*

-FreecraftCore is an open-source C#-based 3.3.5 World of Warcraft emulation project.
-It is derived from the work of Mangos and Trinitycore.
+FreecraftCore is an open-source C#/.NET World of Warcraft emulation project.
+It is derived from the reverse engineering work done by Mangos and Trinitycore.

 The FreecraftCore.Payload.Serializer is a metadata based serializer for WoW packets based on [JAM](https://www.youtube.com/watch?v=hCsEHYwjqVE) and inspired by the design of [Protobuf-net](https://github.com/mgravell/protobuf-net) by Marc.